-GSO seeks to strengthen and sustain cooperation relations with its partners in order to exchange expertise and transfer international knowledge and practices in the field of standardization and related activities and to link and integrate the work programs of the GSO and Member States with those of relevant Parties. in Therefore, GSO has signed a number of MoUs and Technical Cooperation Agreements with Standardization Bodies at National, Regional, and International levels.
+GSO seeks to strengthen and sustain cooperation relations with its partners in order to exchange expertise and transfer international knowledge and practices in the field of standardization and related activities and to link and integrate the work programs of the GSO and Member States with those of relevant Parties.
+Therefore, GSO has signed a number of Memorandum of Understanding (MoUs) and Technical Cooperation Agreements with Standardization Bodies at National, Regional, and International levels.
 These MoUs and agreements open the door for cooperation to facilitate the exchange of information and support alignment and harmonization in the framework of ISO and IEC, and may entail technical cooperation as a complementary means to foster alignment.

 - Strengthen cooperation and coordination relations with international, regional and national standardization organizations.